 The Project was financed through the issuance of $130,080,000 in tax-exempt revenue bonds by the Massachusetts Development Finance Agency (“MassDevelopment”).
 The bonds are secured by a Leasehold Mortgage and other security agreements on the project and are to be paid solely from project revenues and other funds available under the Indenture.
 The bonds were structured with no recourse to MassDevelopment or the University, and were initially rated “Baa3” by Moody’s and “BBB-” by S&P. Citigroup Global Markets served as the lead underwriter for the placement of the bonds, with Raymond James and Wells Fargo as co-managers.

-The student housing complex is owned and operated by PCER with management services provided by the Michaels Organization.
+The student housing complex is owned and operated by PCER with management services provided by Capstone On Campus Management.
 As is the case with nearly all Provident Projects, a local board of managers representing the interests of the various stakeholders, UMBA, UMass Boston and Provident, will oversee operations of the Project, approve annual budgets and establish policies.

 Despite enrollment of more than 17,000 students, the University, prior to 2016, had no on-campus student housing, making it the only urban, research based, public university in the country without some form of university housing.
 With a focus on safety and affordability, the Project offers students badly needed housing, taking pressure off of the surrounding neighborhoods of Boston’s south shore.